 The mission of the University of Southern California College Advising Corps’ (USC CAC) is to improve college outcome for low-income, first-generation and underrepresented students.
 USC CAC places recent college grads on high school campuses to serve as the full time college advisers.
 Advisers assist students and their families with college planning, admissions and financial aid and enrollment in postsecondary institutions that will serve them well.

 Apply Now to be a College Adviser

 The College Adviser position runs for a full year.
 The position may be extended to another year, depending on grant funding and performance.
 The position is fixed term and WILL NOT last longer than two years.
-Compensation will include an hourly wage of $15.00 / hour and USC benefits, including health insurance.
+Compensation will include an hourly wage of $15.45 / hour, a retention bonus, and USC benefits, including health insurance.

 About the USC Center for Enrollment Research, Policy and Practice (CERPP)

 The USC College Advising Corps in an initiative of the Center for Enrollment Research, Policy and Practice.
 CERPP is housed in the Rossier School of Education at the University of Southern California (USC) partnered with the College Advising Corps (CAC) to launch the University of Southern California College Advising Corps (USC CAC) in Fall 2013.
 CERPP analyzes enrollment issues through the critical perspectives of social science researchers, policymakers, education leaders and college practitioners.
 The center is rooted in the belief that college admission, student financial aid and degree completion processes must become better informed, more expertly practiced and more equitable.
 Thus the center brings together individuals and groups with a vested interest in promoting access and student success to inform and enhance knowledge of the enrollment management profession and facilitate practices that serve to better meet the needs of students, institutions and society as a whole.

 Responsibilities include but are not limited to: